vpuna/vpuna-ai-search/README.md

 Vpuna AI Search is a full-stack AI-native search infrastructure that enables developers to:

 - Upload and index JSON, YAML, CSV, PDF, and DOCX
-- Generate and store vector embeddings using your LLM of choice
+- Generate and store vector embeddings
-- Query semantically and summarize with LLMs
+- Query semantically and optionally summarize with LLMs
 - Manage tenants, projects, and schemas through a secure developer console

 ---